This web page is being updated and reviewed regularly.

 Experience from elsewhere across the country suggests that identifying appropriate mitigation solutions can take some time both in terms of understanding the type of mitigation required and securing that mitigation for 80 to 125 years as part of any tariff-based solution.
 In this case, the impact of phosphorus and nitrogen on water quality within the wider catchment of the River Wensum and The Broads requires mitigation, which adds to the complexity.

 All affected Norfolk Authorities are working together to find a solution alongside relevant partners.
 Finding a solution is a high priority given the impact Natural England’s advice has on delivering housing and employment growth across Norfolk.
+Changes to legislation may also impact the amount of mitigation required.

 Why did Natural England not raise nutrient pollution concerns sooner as part of wider growth plans across the County?